brineylab/scab/README.md

 ### requirements
 Python 3.6+
-biopython
-celery
-ete3
+abstar
+abutils
+anndata
+harmonypy
+leidenalg
 matplotlib
+natsort
 numpy
-nwalign3
 pandas
-paramiko
-pymongo
 pytest
-scikit bio
+scanpy
+scanorama
+scrublet
+scvelo
 seaborn
+umap-learn

-All of the above dependencies can be installed with pip, and will be installed automatically when installing abstar with pip.
+All of the above dependencies can be installed with pip, and will be installed automatically when installing scab with pip.
 If you're new to Python, a great way to get started is to install the [Anaconda Python distribution](https://www.continuum.io/downloads), which includes pip as well as a ton of useful scientific Python packages.